Preventing Rodent Damage in Greenhouses

 It is important to determine the species of the rodent causing problems in your greenhouse.
 The most common greenhouse rodent pests in Massachusetts are the white footed mouse and the meadow vole.
 Chipmunks may also sometimes find their way into the greenhouse.

-White Footed Mouse: The white footed mouse has white feet, white underside and brownish upper surface.
+White Footed Mouse: The white footed mouse has white feet, a white underside and a brownish upper surface.
 They also have relatively large eyes and ears.
 They are nocturnal and omnivorous but their diet consists largely of seeds, nuts and berries.
 White footed mice are excellent climbers and often forage in trees.
 In the greenhouse they cause damage by feeding on germinating seeds.

 Meadow Voles: Meadow voles are about 5½ to 7½ inches long (including tail length).
 The fur has variable color ranging from grey to yellow-brown with black tipped hairs and a bicolored tail.
 They are usually found in grassy areas.
 They are active at all hours but are most active early morning and late afternoon.
 They are generalist herbivores and largely subsist on vegetation including shoots, roots and grass.
 They mainly damage plants above the soil.
 In the greenhouse they cause damage by feeding on shoots of young plants.

 Chipmunks: Chipmunks are small underground squirrels with five black stripes and two light stripes along the back.
 The belly is white and the tail is flattened.
 They undergo hibernation during the winter in burrows and emerge in the spring and are active during the day.
 Sometimes they emerge from their burrows and forage above ground on warm winter days.
 They feed mostly on seeds, nuts and fruit.
 They are sometimes common visitors in the greenhouse in the spring where they feed on germinating seeds.